TR-85: Predecessor: TR-580

+TR-580 at National Military Museum, Romania.

 After the Warsaw Pact invasion of Czechoslovakia, Communist Romania adopted a new national defense doctrine.
 However, this new doctrine required a self-sustainable local defense industry.
 In April 1968 a preliminary report regarding the production of tanks in Romania was proposed to the National Defense Council of Romania.
 The report was ratified by the Defense Council on 13 October 1972.
 The development of a Romanian medium tank effectively began on 13 May 1974.
 The Romanian Defense Council wrote the specifications for the medium tank.
 The new vehicle would have a weight of approximately 40 tons, a 100 mm main gun and a 500 horse power engine.

 The next step taken was the production of 400 TR-580/TR-77 tank and even if the local arms industry lacked the experience required to design and produce a medium tank from scratch the Communist government did not buy the license for the T-55 tank.
 The initial batch (the prototype and the first 10 tanks), officially named the TR-77 tank (Tanc românesc model 1977 Romanian Tank model 1977), was intended to use the Leopard 1 engine and, as a result, the hull was extended, having 6 road wheels instead of the usual 5 of the T-55 tank.

 However, because of the political need to reach the established production figures and the refusal of Krauss-Maffei to deliver technology to a Warsaw Pact member, the medium tank, known as the TR-77-580 or TR-580 (Tanc Românesc model 1977 cu motor de 580 cp – Romanian Tank with 580 hp engine), was built using the V-55 engine of the T-55 tank and the extended chassis.
 The TR-77-580 tank was developed between 1974 and 1980 and was produced between 1979 and 1985.

 It is often alleged that TR-77 was a copy of T-55 but only a very small portion of its equipment were carried over from the Soviet tank: night vision gunner's periscope, ammo, coax MG and probably the main guns sight, the general shape of the turret and temporarily the engine.
 However, the interior layout was different.